opencor/opencor.github.io/user/_sources/plugins/simulation/simulationExperimentView.rst.txt

 Simulate an ODE model
 ---------------------

-To simulate a model, you need to provide some information about the simulation itself, i.e. its starting point, ending point and point interval.
+To simulate a model, you need to provide some information about the simulation itself: its starting point, ending point, and point interval.
 Then, you need to specify the solver(s) that you want to use.
 The solvers available to you depend on which :ref:`solver plugins <plugins_solver>` you selected, as well as on the type of your model (i.e. `ODE <https://en.wikipedia.org/wiki/Ordinary_differential_equation>`__ or `DAE <https://en.wikipedia.org/wiki/Differential_algebraic_equation>`__).
-If you are dealing with an `ODE <https://en.wikipedia.org/wiki/Ordinary_differential_equation>`__ model and all the solver plugins are selected, then `CVODE <https://computation.llnl.gov/projects/sundials/cvode>`__, forward `Euler <https://en.wikipedia.org/wiki/Euler_method>`__, `Heun <https://en.wikipedia.org/wiki/Heun's_method>`__, and the second-order and fourth-order of `Runge-Kutta <https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods>`__ are available to you:
+If you are dealing with an `ODE <https://en.wikipedia.org/wiki/Ordinary_differential_equation>`__ model and all the solver plugins are selected then `CVODE <https://computing.llnl.gov/projects/sundials/cvode>`__, forward `Euler <https://en.wikipedia.org/wiki/Euler_method>`__, `Heun <https://en.wikipedia.org/wiki/Heun's_method>`__, and the second-order and fourth-order of `Runge-Kutta <https://en.wikipedia.org/wiki/Runge%E2%80%93Kutta_methods>`__ are available to you:

 .. image:: pics/SimulationExperimentViewScreenshot03.png
    :align: center